PrefectHQ/prefect/docs/core/concepts/mapping.md

 In this example, `sum_numbers` received an automatically-reduced list of results from `mapped_result`.
 It appropriately computes the sum: 66.

 ## Unmapped inputs

 When a task is mapped over its inputs, it retains the same call signature and arguments, but iterates over the inputs to generate its children tasks.
 Sometimes, we don't want to to iterate over one of the inputs -- perhaps it's a constant value, or a list that's required in its entirety.
-Prefect supplies a convenient `unmapped()` function for this case.
+Prefect supplies a convenient `unmapped()` annotation for this case.

 ```python
 from prefect import Flow, task, unmapped